Energinet-DataHub/ARCHIVED-geh-post-office/source/PostOffice.Communicator/documents/documentation.md

 # Documentation
-Notes regarding usage of types in the NuGet package `GreenEnergyHub.Donut.Abstractions`.
+Notes regarding usage of types in the NuGet package `GreenEnergyHub.PostOffice.Communicator`.